Hiram Hutchinson: Biography

 Having acquired patent rights to the vulcanisation of rubber from Charles Goodyear in 1853, Hutchinson went to France to set up a mill in Châlette-sur-Loing, Loiret.
 He came up with the idea of producing rubber boots after he noticed that French farmers wore wooden clogs that kept them coming home with their feet wet and muddy.
-He then copied the design of the Duke of Wellington's Hessian boots to manufacture a variation that was both cheap and waterproof.
-This is the reason why rubber boots were also called "welly".
-It was also used extensively in the trenches during World War I.
+He then copied the design of the Duke of Wellington's Hessian boots to manufacture Wellington Boots that were cheap and waterproof, known in the UK as wellies.
+The boots were used extensively in WWI trenches.

-Hiram spent roughly a year in France, enough time to initiate manufacturing and turning over management of the factory to his son, Alcander.
-The facility was established on the site of a former royal paper mill and employed foreign laborers after World War I. The Chinese Communist leader Deng Xiaoping, along with 214 Chinese, was one of these laborers.
-He lived in a shack behind the factory since 1922.
+Hiram spent a year in France, began manufacturing, then turned over factory management to his son, Alcander.
+The facility was on the site of a former royal paper mill.
+After WWI, it used foreign laborers.
+One of these was the Chinese Communist leader Deng Xiaoping, along with 214 Chinese.
+From 1922, he lived in a shack behind the factory.

-Later, Hutchinson returned to the United States, where he conducted research on other applications of rubber, which he (correctly) predicted would be useful for a variety of products, including tires, boots, and sealant, all of which are now manufactured by Hutchinson SA.
+Hutchinson returned to the United States.
+There he researched other rubber applications: tires; boots; sealant — all now made by Hutchinson SA.

-Despite undergoing corporate restructuring on more than one occasion, Hutchinson's company still operates the original plant at Châlette-sur-Loing.
+After corporate restructuring, Hutchinson's firm still operates the plant at Châlette-sur-Loing.

-Hutchinson married a woman from the Tlingit tribe called Mary.
-The couple had a son, Millard, who was born around 1867.
+Hutchinson married Mary, a Tlingit.
+The couple had a son, Millard, who was born c 1867.